wp-plugins/social-media-auto-publish/readme.txt

 Stable tag: 1.2
 License: GPLv2 or later

-Publish posts automatically to social media networks like Facebook and Twitter.
+Publish posts automatically to social media networks like Facebook, Twitter and LinkedIn.

 == Description ==